A guide to forecasting SaaS growth with accuracy

 Revenue Projections

-Accurate forecasting (accomplished with a forecasting process we’ll discuss later) helps your company understand and prepare for what’s coming.
-It also helps drive agile, more informed decision-making that maximizes your company’s stability and growth.
+Accurate revenue projections help your company prepare for what’s coming and drive informed decision-making that maximizes stability and growth.

 Revenue projections are used by SaaS businesses to:

-Accurate revenue projections set your company up to build expectations for sales reps, properly allocate resources, maintain competitiveness, weather unforeseen obstacles, and reach your revenue goals.
+Accurate revenue projections set your SaaS company up to allocate resources properly, understand revenue potential, and reach your goals.

-To generate accurate revenue projections, you simply need to take the difference between your company’s projected income and projected expenses.
-Here’s the formula:
+To generate accurate revenue projections, take the difference between your company’s projected income and projected expenses.
+Use this formula:

 Projected revenue = Projected income – Projected expenses